 Medication-assisted treatment has been proven to be the most effective approach to opioid addiction treatment.
 Over the years, this type of treatment has been tweaked here and there in order to finally reach a point where it is now known as the “gold standard” for opioid addiction.
 Within this program, clients benefit from the use of prescription medications and regular therapy sessions.

-Medication-assisted treatment centers are not places where those addicted to opioids go to get more opioids.
+Our medication-assisted treatment in Lexington is not a place where those addicted to opioids go to get more opioids.
 While these programs provide clients with opioid-based medications, they are only administered in a manner that helps wean clients off of stronger, more potent opioids like fentanyl and heroin.
 When the medications offered through the program are taken as directed, they can save the lives of those striving for recovery.

 These medications include the following: